 If there’s one lesson we’ve all learned from the pandemic, it’s that flexibility is crucial.
-The right business phone systems can help organizations adapt to new challenges.
+The right remote phone systems can help organizations adapt to new challenges.

 Businesses now rely less and less on brick-and-mortar solutions.
 It’s unrealistic to think that business operations will return to how they were pre-pandemic.
 Many businesses will continue to leverage mobility apps that allow their employees to use company phone numbers on personal devices.